Meghan Markle’s supporters are once again coming to her defense in the wake of fresh criticism over her efforts to protect her privacy.

 On Saturday, the duchess and Prince Harry opted for a media-free, private christening for son Archie Harrison Mountbatten-Windsor.
-The decision was criticised by the British press, though Meghan's fans backed the move, citing her treatment by the media, as well as the fierce scrutiny over the late Princess Diana.
+The decision was criticized by the British press, though Meghan’s fans backed the move, citing her treatment by the media, as well as the fierce scrutiny over the late Princess Diana.

 According to Jones, these alleged “demands for ever more privacy are alienating even committed monarchists.”
 The Daily Mail’s royal correspondent, Rebecca English, also argued that the situation “doesn’t play out terribly well.”